- Grammar Test

 Joel M. Needle Scholarship: This scholarship established by classmates and family of Joel Needle, a 1966 alumnus of the Scripps School who was killed in a car accident just three years after graduation.

 Fred A. Palmer Scholarship in Journalism: This scholarship honors the longtime owner and general manager of WATH radio and owner of several other radio stations.
 He was an inductee of the National Association of Broadcaster's Radio Hall of Fame.
-His daughter Carol Lambert and son David Palmer have endowed this scholarship in his memory for broadcast majors.
+His daughter Carol Lambert and son David Palmer have endowed this scholarship in his memory for students interested in broadcast journalism.

 Kay Murphy Price Scholarship: Kay Murphy Price was a Scripps alum who had a 33-year career as a feature writer with the Columbus Dispatch and Miami Herald.
 She was also an artist, winning awards for her poetry, and gourmet cooking, and dabbling with a paint brush.
 She established this scholarship for students with an interest in newspaper or magazine journalism.